platformsh/platformsh-docs/docs/src/integrations/profiling/blackfire.md

 Those features may require a Premium or an Enterprise subscription.
 We offer attractive bundles of Platform.sh and Blackfire.io subscriptions.
 Please [contact our sales department](https://platform.sh/contact/) to discuss how we can help you.
 {{< /note >}}

+## Enable Blackfire Application Performance Management (APM)

+Blackfire Application Performance Management is installed but not activated by default.
+To be able to use it, adding an [environment variable](development/variables.html) is required.

+This can be achieved either by adding `env:BLACKFIRE_APM_ENABLED = 1` through the administration console or by using the following CLI command:
+`$ platform variable:create --level environment --name BLACKFIRE_APM_ENABLED --value 1`

 ## Troubleshooting

 ### Bypassing Reverse Proxy, Cache, and Content Delivery Networks (CDN)